victordeman/sql-presentation/README.md

 # SQL for Data Analysis Presentation

-This repository contains a web-based presentation on **SQL for Data Analysis** by **Dr. Chukwuka Obionwu**, hosted on GitHub Pages at [https://victordeman.github.io/sql-presentation/slide1.html](https://victordeman.github.io/sql-presentation/slide1.html).
+This repository contains a web-based presentation on **SQL for Data Analysis** by **Dr-Ing.
+Chukwuka Obionwu**, hosted on GitHub Pages at [https://victordeman.github.io/sql-presentation/slide1.html](https://victordeman.github.io/sql-presentation/slide1.html).
 The presentation introduces SQL (Structured Query Language), its core operations, data analysis techniques, practical examples, data visualization, and key takeaways, designed for learners and professionals in business analytics, data science, and inventory management.

 ## Overview